Eddy02136/Agario/docs/src/language-comparison.md

 - **Complexity**: C++ can be harder to learn and master, particularly for manual memory management.
 - **Development time**: Compared to more modern languages, C++ development may take longer, though this is offset by control and performance.

-**For R-Type:**
+**For Agario:**
-C++ is particularly suited for games requiring fine-tuned performance and resource management, both critical for a project like R-Type.
+C++ is particularly suited for games requiring fine-tuned performance and resource management, both critical for a project like Agario.

 ---